 The history curriculum at Trinity Primary School will use an enquiry-based approach, addressing a ‘Big question’.
 Trinity children will become historians by using their knowledge and skills to unpick and pose potential answers.
 Topics are informed by the National Curriculum and have children’s interests at the heart, as well as the context of the local area.
 The history curriculum is carefully planned and structured in line with the curriculum aims to ensure that all pupils:

-History is taught in learning journeys throughout the year, so that children achieve depth in their learning.
-Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
-By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
-They will use an enquiry based approach to draw comparisons and make connections between different time periods and their own lives.
-The local area will be fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.
-Outcomes of work are regularly monitored to ensure that they reflect a sound understanding of the key identified knowledge and enquiry skills.
-The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in reception to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.
+History is taught through topics during the year, so that children achieve depth in their learning.
+Teachers will identify the key knowledge and skills of each topic to ensure progression.
+As a school we have carefully planned topics throughout each year group so by the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
+By using an enquiry based approach the children will have acquired the knowledge and skills to draw comparisons, make connections between different time periods and their own lives.
+The local area will be fully utilised with extensive opportunities for learning outside the classroom embedded in practice.
+Outcomes of learning are regularly monitored to ensure that they reflect a sound understanding of knowledge skills.
+The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in the Foundation Stage to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.